Aditi-Deshmukh-3012/Quora-Posts/README.md

-# Quora-Posts
-A simple Quora-like web app built with Express.js and EJS, supporting full CRUD operations without a database.

 # Quora Posts

 A minimalistic web application that simulates the core functionality of Quora.
 Users can create, read, update, and delete posts.
 This project uses Express.js with EJS templating and Bootstrap for styling.
 Note: No database is used; posts are stored in memory.